vmware/cluster-api-provider-cloud-director/docs/VCD_SETUP.md

 <a name="capvcd_rde_schema"></a>
 **Payload of the Cluster API schema**

-Using Postman, register the schema
+Using Postman, provider needs to register the Cluster API schema with Cloud Director.

-POST `https://<vcd>/cloudapi/1.0.0/entityTypes` with the below payload
+POST `https://<vcd>/cloudapi/1.0.0/entityTypes` with the provided payload
 ```json
 {
     "name": "CAPVCD Cluster",